 Dept. of Social Work, Media, Culture

-Seminars and courses at the Department Social Work, Media, Culture will always take place during Summer Semester.
+The seminars and courses at the Department Social Work, Media, Culture always take place in the summer semester.

 Courses